seriaati/embed-fixer/README.md

 > [!TIP]
 > You can disable embed fixing for a specific link by adding `$` at the beginning of the link, or wrapping the link with `<>`.
 For example, `$https://twitter.com/...` and `<https://twitter.com/...>` will not be fixed.

-### About Pixiv Embed Fixing
+### About NSFW Embed Fixing

-If the link is sent in a non-NSFW channel AND is from Pixiv AND the artwork contains the "#R-18" tag, the Embed Fixer will **NOT** fix the embed as this will show the NSFW image.
+For Pixiv and Twitter/X links, the bot checks if the artwork/post is marked as NSFW.
+For kemono links, posts are always assumed to be NSFW.
+If the channel doesn't have NSFW turned on and the artwork/post is marked as NSFW, the bot will not fix the embed.

 ### About EmbedEZ